 Elevator music = The music you hear in the elevator/music you hear as you walk into the establishment (just throwing that out there).

 These licenses can range from a few hundred to several hundred thousand dollars (millions), depending on what’s negotiated.

 Of all licenses, the sync license is probably the most popular.
-It’s basically an agreement between the licensee and the copyright owner.
-Sync licenses are most often used in TV/Film and video games, anything else media-related.
+It’s an agreement between the licensee and the copyright owner that allows the music to be used in TV/Film, video games, and anything else media-related.

 How much can be made from sync fees?